23rd August 2020

 “I love you.”

-Though the book is a collection of stories about the dead, it’s for the living.
-It’s actually about how you would go on living after someone’s passed away.
-I think what Dr. Byock is saying is that goodbyes are really more for us than the other person.
-Which is probably why I found myself talking to a box earlier this week.
+Though his book is a collection of stories about the dead, I think it’s really for the ones left behind alive.
+How do we go on living after someone’s passed away?
+Maybe what Dr. Byock is saying is that goodbyes are really more for us to carry on living than those who depart.
+Perhaps why I found myself talking to a box earlier this week.

-While decluttering the top shelve of my wardrobe, I came across a box with stuff.
+I was decluttering the top shelf of my wardrobe when I came across a box with stuff.
 Stuff I spent the entire afternoon cautiously going through as if I was going through someone else’s belongings.
-At some point in the afternoon, I found myself blubbering, hiccuping, whispering rather theatrically into the box I.forgive.you,.please.forgive.me.I.love.youuuu.thank.youuuu.
+At some point in the afternoon, I found myself blubbering, hiccuping, whispering rather theatrically into the box iforgiveyoupleaseforgivemeIloveyouthankyou.
 I then fell asleep for 5 hours.

 I think we die several times during our lifetime before we actually die.
-Sometimes we die when we unlearn who we were taught to be, sometimes when we leap and become the person we’ve always wanted to be and sometimes when life’s such a bitch that we grow cold and we change to being someone we’ve never wanted to be.
+Sometimes we die when we unlearn who we were taught to be, sometimes when we leap and bloom into the person we’ve always wanted to be and sometimes when life batters us such that we turn cold and drain to this dark shadow of ourselves we never imagined we could be.

 Goodbyes are not easy.
 Perhaps that’s we try so hard to avoid them.
 Especially when it’s letting go of someone you used to be.
-Dr. Byock writes goodbyes is a chance for closure; acceptance.
+Dr. Byock writes that goodbyes are a chance for closure; acceptance.
 But to me goodbyes are scary.
-It signifies the end, the finality of it all.
+They signify the end, the finality of it all.